RempelOliveira/Retrobat.DS4Windows/README.md

 │
 ```

 Now run the `Install.bat` file and follow the instructions on the prompt when it opens.
-After install you'll have the complete package including the DS4Windows and NirCmd but it's very important to remeber you need install the HidHide software and set HidHideCli installation directory path in Windows environment variables after ending of installation.
+After install you'll have the complete package including the DS4Windows, NirCmd and Python as portable softwares.
+It's very important to remeber you need install the HidHide software and set HidHideCli installation directory path in Windows environment variables after ending of installation.

 After these steps, just create a shortcut of the `retrobat.exe` file on your Desktop, right-click on it, select properties and change the value of the target field for the command below.